 Courses from which the student withdraws up to and including the last day for registration in the Fall and Winter Terms will not appear on the student's record.
-Courses from which the student withdraws after the last day of registration and up to and including the last day for dropping courses will appear with a grade of "W" (Withdrew with permission) on the transcript.
+Courses from which the student withdraws after the last day of registration and up to the withdrawal deadline will appear with a grade of "W" (Withdrew with permission) on the transcript.